lijqhs/algorithms-notes/part-I/readme.md

 ```

 **Proposition**.
 If N distinct keys are inserted into a BST in random order, the expected number of compares for a search/insert is ~ *2 ln N*.
-Pf.
+> Pf.
 1-1 correspondence with quicksort partitioning.

-Proposition.
+**Proposition**.
 [Reed, 2003] If N distinct keys are inserted in random order, expected height of tree is ~ *4.311 ln N*.

 Worst-case height is *N*. (exponentially small chance when keys are inserted in random order)